gjcooper/VAULT/05_topics/Decision Strategies/Elimination by Aspect Strategy.md

 The deterministic version contrasts to the original version by Tversky in which attributes are considered probabilistically.

-Closely allied with the [[Lexicographic Heuristic]], but rather than a fixed prior ordering of attributes, the choice process is probabilistic
+Closely allied with the [[Lexicographic Heuristic]], but rather than a fixed prior ordering of attributes, the choice process is probabilistic.